-While no data are available for this chemical, there is limited evidence of skin sensitisation from human observations following exposure to cadmium compounds.
+While no data are available for this chemical, there is limited evidence of skin sensitisation from human observations following exposure to cadmium compounds and 2-methylbenzoic acid (see Sensitisation: Observation in humans section).

 In a guinea pig maximisation test, animals (20/dose) were intradermally administered with a 0.007 % cadmium chloride solution in water.
-Topical induction used a 5 % solution of cadmium chloride (in petrolatum).
-After three weeks, the animals were challenged with a 0.05% cadmium chloride solution by intradermal injection and with a 7.5% topical application.
-No dermal reactions were reported at 24 or 48 hours after the challenge application (EU RAR, 2007; NICNASa).
+After an unreported period, a 5 % solution of cadmium chloride (in petrolatum) was topically applied to the animals.
+After three weeks, the animals were challenged with 0.05 % cadmium chloride solution by intradermal injection and with a 7.5 % topical application.
+No contact sensitisation was reported at 24 or 48 hours after the challenge application (EU RAR, 2007; NICNASa).